Vendelator/RP2040_PIO_Steppermotors/README.md

 # PIO_Steppermotors
-Uses Micropython to get 4 stepper motors to activate synchronized with each other.
-Stepper motors are then being run using PIO programs.
-Motors can be driven using input of steps and angle(deg).
-It is also possible to read back where the stepper motor is currently at.
-Motors can run in both direction.
-Instructions can also be stored in a nested tuple, where the program then executes one tuple at a time, waiting for all PIO programs to finish before executing a new tuple until all tuples have been driven.
+> Uses Micropython to get up to 4 stepper motors run simultaneously.
+> This is done using PIO programs.
+Each program use 2 state machines.

+## Functionallity of the program:
+- Drive stepper drivers that takes one Step pin and one Direction pin like a4988, DRV8825 among others.
+- Synchronous activation of 4 PIO programs each running 2 state machines with call-back to main program to make sure they are all completed before they can all simultanoeusly can be activated again.
+Each program can control 1 stepper motor.
+- Input desired angle for each motor x, y, z and r as ```angle(180, -90, 45, 0) ```.
+Negative integers are counter clockwise (CCW)
+- Input desired number of steps for each motor x, y, z and r as ```steps(3200, -1200, 123, -313) ```.
+Negative integers are counter clockwise (CCW)
+- Each movement instruction calls ```position()``` which will print the motors position in degrees.
+- At any point, ```zero()``` will return all motors to their original position.
+- There is also a primitive method of feeding ```steps()``` with nestled tuples using ```instructor()``` which unpacks one element at a time and push these to ```steps()```.

 ## About stepper_controller.py